microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ### Run Benchmark

-Our benchmark script will run a warm-up prompt twice, and measure the peak GPU memory usage and record them as first_run_memory_MB and second_run_memory_MB.
+The benchmark.py script will run a warm-up prompt twice, and measure the peak GPU memory usage in these two runs, then record them as first_run_memory_MB and second_run_memory_MB.
+Then it will run 5 runs to get average latency (in seconds), and output the results to benchmark_result.csv.

+Note that the first run might need more time and memory: For example, cuDNN convolution algorithm search or model compile happens in the first run.

-Example to benchmark the optimized pipeline with batch size 1, then the average and median latency (in seconds) are output.
+Example to benchmark the optimized pipeline with batch size 1:
 ```
 python benchmark.py -p ./sd-v1-5-fp16/ -b 1
 ```